Ktn-mariam/menu-management/README.md

 ## 🔗 Deployment

-This application was deployed on Vercel Make sure you enter the Environment Variables before deploying it.
-You also need add vercel.json file with the following content:
+This application was deployed on Vercel.
+Make sure you enter the Environment Variables before deploying it.
+You also need to add vercel.json file with the following content:
 ```
 { "version": 2, "rewrites": [{ "source": "/(.*)", "destination": "/api" }] }
 ```